Last Updated March 2020

 Why you need to make it real…

-An effective real time management process and governance is critical for workforce optimisation and it provides the opportunity for the planning team to really show their worth by reacting to changes as they unfold in a positive way and without compromising on service.
-Tune in to the next blog which will cover the building blocks for an effective real time management policy.
+An effective real-time management process and governance is critical for workforce optimisation and it provides the opportunity for the planning team to really show their worth by reacting to changes as they unfold in a positive way and without compromising on service.

 If you found this blog post interesting, check out our Workforce Management Advice Hub for the latest posts on WFM technology.